Graphite: Pencils

 The ability to leave marks on paper and other objects gave graphite its name, given in 1789 by German mineralogist Abraham Gottlob Werner.
 It stems from γράφειν ("graphein"), meaning to write or draw in Ancient Greek.

 From the 16th century, all pencils were made with leads of English natural graphite, but modern pencil lead is most commonly a mix of powdered graphite and clay; it was invented by Nicolas-Jacques Conté in 1795.
 It is chemically unrelated to the metal lead, whose ores had a similar appearance, hence the continuation of the name.
 Plumbago is another older term for natural graphite used for drawing, typically as a lump of the mineral without a wood casing.
 The term plumbago drawing is normally restricted to 17th and 18th-century works, mostly portraits.

 Today, pencils are still a small but significant market for natural graphite.
 Around 7% of the 1.1 million tonnes produced in 2011 was used to make pencils.
 Low-quality amorphous graphite is used and sourced mainly from China.

 In art, graphite is typically used to create detailed and precise drawings, as it allows for a wide range of values (light to dark) to be achieved.
 It can also be used to create softer, more subtle lines and shading.
 Graphite is popular among artists because it is easy to control, easy to erase, and produces a clean, professional look.
 It is also relatively inexpensive and widely available.
 Many artists use graphite in conjunction with other media, such as charcoal or ink, to create a range of effects and textures in their work.

-Hobbies
+Graphite of various hardness or softness results in different qualities and tones when used as an artistic medium.

 Pinewood derby

-Graphite is probably the most used lubricant in pinewood derbies.
+Graphite is probably the most-used lubricant in pinewood derbies.

-Headphones

-Graphene is used to make the 40 mm acoustic drivers that deliver sound to the ear.
-The dynamic drivers, also known as moving coil drivers, employ an electrically charged voice coil to move a cone and produce sound waves.
-These drivers are made up of more than 95% graphene and preserve the majority of the material's mechanical qualities while being easier to shape and less expensive to manufacture.
-It is a lightweight, rigid, and low-density material that is perfect for loudspeaker membranes.
-The heavier a speaker's cone, the harder is to drive.
-Since graphene has such a high strength-to-weight ratio, graphene drivers can reduce the amount of power needed to move the coil back and forth, resulting in increased efficiency and better sound.
-As a result, earphones with graphene drivers are lighter and more compact.